Who We Are

 Lisa is an experienced non-profit leader dedicated to championing change, helping organizations to grow and stabilize, and promoting educational excellence.
 She has served as Executive Director at The San Francisco School of Needlework and Design and New Museum Los Gatos and as Creative Director for the SF Boys and Girls Clubs.

-Currently, Lisa serves on the Board of Trustees at Occidental College where she Chairs the Student Life and Enrollment Committee.
+In her spare time, Lisa serves on the Board of Trustees at Occidental College where she Chairs the Student Life and Enrollment Committee.
 She is the Founding Supporter of OXYLive! and is a member of Chief, a leadership network supporting female executives.
-Lisa is also the proud pet parent of a puppy named Shmoopy, who keeps her on her toes.

 Meet Our Board of Directors